3vangelos/3vangelos.github.com/_posts/2016-01-07-environments_in_xcode.markdown

 ###Custom Variables

-You can have custom variables, representing different values for the different environment.
-Create a User-Defined Settings in your Build Settings:
+You can have custom variables, representing different values for the different environments.
+Create a User-Defined Setting in your Build Settings.
+As an example I created a custom variable called BASE_URL which represents the url of the backend:

 ![image](/assets/BASE_URLS.png)

-Setup a variable in your info.plist to point to the specific user-defined setting:
+In order to be able to use the variable in your code you have to setup another variable in your info.plist to point to the specific user-defined setting:

 ![image](/assets/baseURLs.png)